keboola/developers-docs/extend/docker/tutorial/index.md

 ## Docker Images
 *Docker Images* are created by executing instructions written in *Dockerfile*.
 Dockerfile is a simple text file consisting mostly of shell commands which must be executed to prepare the application for running.
 Docker Images can be based on other Images.
 So if you need minor modification to a system, you do not have to build the whole thing from scratch.
 If you want Images to be reused, *push* your Dockerfile to Docker *Registry*.
-The Registry ([Dockerhub](https://hub.docker.com/), [Quay](https://quay.io/)) will build the Image; anyone interested in using it can download it.
+The Registry ([Dockerhub](https://hub.docker.com/), [Quay](https://quay.io/)) will build the image; anyone interested in using it can download it.

-Docker images are named with the scheme: `registry-name/account-name/image-name:tag` Where _registry-name_ and _acoount-name_ can sometimes be omitted.
-For example, you can refer to docker _hello-world_ image as: `hello-world` or as `docker.io/library/hello-world:latest`.
+Docker Images names are based on the following scheme: `registry-name/account-name/image-name:tag` Where _registry-name_ and _acoount-name_ can sometimes be omitted.
+For example, you can refer to a Docker _hello-world_ image as: `hello-world` or as `docker.io/library/hello-world:latest`.
-Where the `docker.io` refers to [Docker Hub](https://hub.docker.com/) registry, the `library` refers to _account_ (common library is default), `hello-world` refers to the _image name_, and `latest` refers to the _tag_.
+Where the `docker.io` refers to the [Docker Hub](https://hub.docker.com/) registry, the `library` refers to _account_ (common library is default), `hello-world` refers to the _image name_, and `latest` refers to the _tag_.